Jammu: History

 Jammu is mentioned by name in the chronicles of Timur (r.
 1370–1406), who invaded Delhi in 1398 and returned to Samarkand via Jammu.
+Raja Bhim Dev is prominently mentioned in the Delhi chronicles as a supporter of Mubarah Shah (r.
+1421–1434) against Jasrat.
+Between 1423 and 1442, Jammu came under control of Jasrat (r.
+1405–1442) who conquered it after killing his arch-enemy Bhim Dev in 1423.
+Later, Jasrat appointed Manik Dev (also known as Ajeo Dev) as vassal, and married his daughter.
 In the Mughal chronicles of Babur in the early 16th century, Jammu is mentioned as a powerful state in the Punjab hills.
 It is said to have been ruled by Manhas Rajputs.
 Emperor Akbar brought the hill kingdoms of the region under Mughal suzerainty, but the kings enjoyed considerable political autonomy.
 In addition to Jammu, other kingdoms of the region such as Kishtwar and Rajauri were also prominently mentioned.
 It is evident that the Mughal empire treated these hill chiefs as allies and partners in the empire.

 Modern history

-After the decline of the Mughal power in the 18th century, the Jammu state under Raja Dhruv Dev of the Jamuwal (Jamwal) family asserted its supremacy among all the Dugar states.
-Its ascent reached its peak under his successor Raja Ranjit Dev (r.
+After the decline of the Mughal power in the 18th century, the Jammu state under Raja Dhruv Dev of the Jamuwal (Jamwal) family asserted its supremacy among the Dugar states.
+Its ascent reached its peak under his successor, Raja Ranjit Dev (r.
 1728–1780), who was widely respected among the hill states.
 Ranjit Dev promoted religious freedom and security, which attracted many craftsmen and traders to settle in Jammu, contributing to its economic prosperity.

 Towards the end of Ranjit Dev's rule, the Sikh clans of Punjab (misls) gained ascendency, and Jammu began to be contested by the Bhangi, Kanhaiya and Sukerchakia misls.
 Around 1770, the Bhangi misl attacked Jammu and forced Ranjit Dev to become a tributary.
 Brij Lal Dev, Ranjit Dev's successor, was defeated by the Sukerchakia chief Mahan Singh, who sacked Jammu and plundered it.
 Thus Jammu lost its supremacy over the surrounding country.
+In the Battle of Rumal, the Jammu ruler was killed by Sikhs.

-In 1808, Jammu itself was annexed to the Sikh Empire by Maharaja Ranjit Singh, the son of Mahan Singh.
+In 1808, Jammu itself was annexed to the Sikh Empire by Ranjit Singh, the son of Mahan Singh.